 "And to shift the burden of taxation from production and exchange to the value or rent of land would not merely be to give new stimulus to the production of wealth; it would be to open new opportunities.
 For under this system no one would care to hold land unless to use it, and land now withheld from use would everywhere be thrown open to improvement."

-5 produced and/or raise prices, which detracts from the welfare of producers and consumers.
+Contemporary economists favor land taxes for another reason: Land taxes are economically efficient.
+Normally taxes reduce the supply of goods produced and/or raise prices, which detracts from the welfare of producers and consumers.
 However, a land value tax does not reduce the supply of land, which is fixed.
 When supply of a good is completely inelastic, economic theory predicts that the full price of the tax will be borne by the seller-i.e., the price of land will be reduced by the amount of the tax.
 This is an efficient outcome since the seller did not exert any effort to create the value of the land itself.
 In fact, counterintuitively, a value-based tax on land can actually decrease the price of residential and non-residential units.
 This is because it can deter speculation and incentivize landholders to put their land into use, adding to the supply of units in the market.